 - Don't Miss: How to Shuffle All Songs in Apple Music

-S.t.A.M.P.
-(Spotify to Apple Music Playlist) works by using a CSV file created through Exportify and an Apple Script to automate the process of adding your Spotify playlists to your Apple Music library.
+Stamp, which is actually an acronym for Spotify to Apple Music Playlist, works by using a CSV file created through Exportify and an Apple Script to automate the process of adding your Spotify playlists to your Apple Music library.
 This will work for both free and premium Spotify users and is fully compatible with the free 3-month trial of Apple Music.

 Head over to the Exportify website and log in to your Spotify account.
 Once you've granted access to Exportify, you'll be able to select which playlists you'd like to export and download to your computer.
 The file downloaded contains no music files; it simply generates a CSV file with a list of all the songs the playlists contain.